gu19dev/create-web-CLI/README.md

 Contributions are welcome!
 Please read [[click here](contributing)] for details on how to contribute to the project.

+### Featured Contributors

+#### A big thank you to everyone who has contributed to this project!

+- [[Yagasaki](https://github.com/Yagasaki7K)] Thank you for your valuable contributions and for helping to improve this project.

 ## next steps

 Currently, this project operates only locally as a “script”.
 However, I have ambitious plans for the future of Create-Web-CLI: